ford153focus/ford153focus.github.io/hw/index.md

 Mouse | A4Tech R4
 Case | Exegate 4139L | 4U server case
 Power Supply | FSP Epsilon 80+ | 900W
-OS | GNU/Linux Kubuntu 16.04 | ppa:mainline-kernel, ppa:oibaf-ppa, kde neon
+OS | GNU/Linux KDE Neon 18.04

 ## Any part/device that was used and tested